 While the above is largely the extent of the fees you’ll pay when trading stocks, Cash App Investing may charge you a fee when buying or selling Bitcoin.
 These charges are made up of transaction and volatility fees, each of which depend on market behavior.

 Cash App Investing: Services and Features

 Cash App Investing is a relatively bare-bones investment platform, but that doesn’t mean that it can’t help you accomplish your investment goals.
 Through the services, users can buy, sell and trade stocks on their own accord.
 You can also buy fractional shares of stocks if you don’t have enough money to purchase whole shares.
+For example, if the $400,000+ price of one share of Berkshire Hathaway (class A) is beyond your means, you can still get a slice of this security for $1.
 This feature is quite rare, especially for a smaller brokerage like Cash App.

 Cash App Investing has a limited selection of investment opportunities.
 If you sign up, you have three options to invest in: stocks, exchange-traded funds (ETFs) and Bitcoin.
 Despite this, the service’s simple platform is a good choice for anyone who wants to get their feet wet in investing, while paying low fees.

 Cash App Investing’s research tools are extremely rudimentary.
 Once you open your account, you can use the “My First Stock” tool.
 However, in-depth research and other analytical tools are absent from the platform.

 Cash App Investing, as the name would suggest, is easily accessible through the Cash App Apple or Android mobile app.
 The app, which you can also use to send and receive money from family and friends, is simple to use from an investment perspective.
 Cash App Investing has high ratings on both app stores.
 More specifically, Apple users rate it at 4.8 stars out of 5, and Android users rate it at 4.6 stars out of 5.